 Just-in-time consent requests explain data processing when features are accessed rather than requesting comprehensive permissions during app installation.

-Granular consent options enable users to approve specific app features while declining others based on personal preferences and comfort levels.
+Granular consent options enable users to approve specific app features while declining others based on personal preferences and comfort levels, and designers must carefully choose between opt-in and opt-out consent models that satisfy GDPR requirements.

 Clear value propositions explain benefits users receive from granting consent to help them make informed decisions about data sharing.